Horace Stoneham: Perennial contender and 1962 NL champion

 Stoneham was partially to blame for the Giants' lack of sustained dominance, as he squandered the resources of his productive farm system through a series of poorly advised trades, usually for starting pitchers who could complement Marichal and Perry.
 He also hired as his manager from 1961–64 Alvin Dark, who had a brilliant baseball mind but a poor relationship with at least some of his minority players.
-Dark was fired after the 1964 Giants fell just short in a wild, end-of-season pennant race; almost as notably, his dismissal came after he had made well-publicized and derogatory remarks to the press about Latin ballplayers during the season.
-(Dark later said he was misquoted.)
+Dark was fired after the 1964 Giants fell just short in a wild, end-of-season pennant race; almost as notably, his dismissal came after he had made well-publicized and derogatory remarks to a Newsday reporter about Latin and Black ballplayers during the season.
+(Dark insisted that he was misquoted.)
 Long-time Durocher aide Herman Franks, Dark's successor, then produced four consecutive second-place finishes through 1968.